(exenatide extended-release) Injectable Suspension, for Subcutaneous Use

 - feeling jittery

-- kidney problems (kidney failure).
-In people who have kidney problems, diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration) which may cause kidney problems to get worse.
+- kidney problems.
+In people who have kidney problems, diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration) which may cause kidney problems to get worse or kidney failure.

 - stomach problems.
 Other medicines like BYDUREON BCISE may cause severe stomach problems.
 It is not known if BYDUREON BCISE causes or worsens stomach problems.